Raj Koothrappali: Relationships

-For most of the series' run, Raj had not been involved in any lasting romantic relationship, mostly due to his inability to speak to women.
-However, he was much more successful in casual sex than the more sexually aggressive Howard.
+For most of the series, Raj had not been involved in any lasting romantic relationship, mostly due to his inability to speak to women.
+However, he was much more successful in casual relationships than the more sexually forward Howard.
 He once dated Lalita Gupta, a childhood friend, in an arrangement made by his parents.
 With Raj able to speak to her only under the influence of alcohol, the date goes badly, and Lalita left the intoxicated and bothersome Raj to have dinner with Sheldon.

 After Raj behaves boorishly with Penny while at a People magazine reception, and presents Penny to his parents (via webcam) as his girlfriend, he later apologizes, first with a written note.
 When Penny forces him to do so verbally, he utters a barely audible "sorry".

 Raj also seeks to date Sheldon's attractive twin sister, Missy.
 To do so, he takes an experimental drug to correct his anxiety disorder.
 He is the only one, out of himself, Howard and Leonard, in whom Missy showed any interest, but the medication wears off when he tries to ask her out.

 When Sheldon, Leonard, Howard, and Raj are on a train to San Francisco, the latter three tried talking to actress Summer Glau, who they see is in their train car.
 After drinking what he thinks is a beer, Raj is able to charm Glau.
 When a jealous Howard points out to Raj that his beer is non-alcoholic, Raj stops speaking in the middle of his conversation, and flees from Glau.

-Raj reveals that he once had a girlfriend, after Leonard claims that the two of them were the only ones without them.
+At one point in the show, Raj reveals that he once had a girlfriend, after Leonard claims that the two of them were the only ones without them.
 He states that she was deaf, so his inability to speak with women was not an issue.
 Raj has an infatuation with Howard's girlfriend, Bernadette, and is visibly unhappy when she accepts Howard's marriage proposal.
 This antagonizes Howard when he learns of it, although Raj attempted to reassure him that it was no longer an issue, believing that he and Penny were together and in love after a drunken one-night stand.